Lightstreamer/Lightstreamer-example-StockList-client-tvos/README.md

 ## Details

-This app is an Objective-C version of the [Stock-List Demos](https://github.com/Lightstreamer/Lightstreamer-example-Stocklist-client-javascript).<br>
+This app is an Swift version of the [Stock-List Demos](https://github.com/Lightstreamer/Lightstreamer-example-Stocklist-client-javascript).<br>

-This app uses the <b>tvOS Client API for Lightstreamer</b> to handle the communications with Lightstreamer Server.
+This app uses the <b>Swift Client API for Lightstreamer</b> to handle the communications with Lightstreamer Server.
 A simple user interface is implemented to display the real-time data received from Lightstreamer Server.<br>

 ## Install